House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quick Overview of Impact Wrenches

-An impact wrench looks similar to an electric drill, but they serve different repair and maintenance purposes.
-An impact wrench uses a power source to drive a hammer hidden in its interior, which strikes an anvil that is connected to the square driver of the impact wrench.
-That hammer causes the driver to turn, applying powerful force to any nut or bolt that the wrench may be attached to.
+An impact wrench looks similar to an electric drill, but it’s designed for specific tasks.
+An impact wrench uses a power source to drive a hammer hidden in its interior, which strikes an anvil connected to the impact wrench’s square driver.
+The hammer causes the driver to turn and applies force to the nut or bolt that the wrench is attached to.

 Best Cordless Impact Wrench

-In this way, the impact wrench can perform the same function as a regular wrench but with much higher power and without requiring muscle strain on your part.
+The impact wrench can perform the same function as a regular wrench but with more force and without requiring muscle strain on your part.
 Most impact wrenches can turn nuts and bolts in incremental bursts of power with each pull of the tool’s trigger.

 Electric Impact Wrench Overview